tejavarma-aln/Export-Report-to-JSON-TDL/README.md

 In this tdl i wrote a report which can be exported to JSON format

-Load the tdl and opne JsonReport which will be displayed in GatewayOfTally
+Load the tdl and open JsonReport which will be displayed in GatewayOfTally

 In the report there is a button EXPORT JSON click on that button